2020-2023

 4.7 School Calendar

 No less than thirty (30) days prior to the adoption of the school calendar by the Board, the Board shall accept input from the Association.
-The Superintendent and/or designee(s) will invite the Association to submit its views and comments on the proposed calendar for the next year prior to preparing the calendar and will consider such views and comments in formulating the recommendations for the employer’s decisions, including such items as: the starting date for the next school year; the starting, ending, and length of winter break and spring break.
+The Superintendent or designee will invite the Association to submit its views and comments on the proposed calendar for the next year prior to preparing the calendar and will consider such views and comments in formulating the recommendations for the Board’s decisions, including such items as: the starting date for the next school year; the starting, ending, and length of winter break and spring break.

-Article 5: Employee Rights
+Article 5: Bargaining Unit Member Rights

-5.1 Employee Discipline
+5.1 Bargaining Unit Member Discipline

 Any complaint or series of complaints deemed by the Board to justify disciplinary action which might result in placement of materials in the bargaining unit member’s personnel file shall be brought to the attention of the bargaining unit member as soon as possible.
 The Board and the Association agree that it is most desirable to have complaints against a bargaining unit member directed to the individual(s) involved in an attempt to resolve disputes at the most immediate level.
-When deemed appropriate by the building principal or designated supervisor or requested in writing by the bargaining unit member, an attempt will be made to schedule a conference between the complaining party and the bargaining unit member involved.
+When deemed appropriate by the building administrator or designated supervisor or requested in writing by the bargaining unit member, an attempt will be made to schedule a conference between the complaining party and the bargaining unit member involved.
 Any of the parties may choose a representative to be present at the conference.

 5.2 Non-Discrimination